-We will be writing most programs in two programming languages, both of which will be taught during the semester:
+We will be writing most programs in three programming languages, all of which will be taught during the semester:

-- Scheme, a dialect of Lisp, will be used to (1) explore the function-oriented programming paradigm and (2) implement interpreters for various "toy languages" that illustrate important programming language features or dimensions. - ML will be used to (1) explore "typeful" programming and (2) implement interpreters similar to those written in Scheme (for comparison).
+• Scheme, a dialect of Lisp, will be used to (1) explore the function-oriented programming paradigm and (2) implement interpreters for various "toy languages" that illustrate important programming language features or dimensions.

+- ML will be used to (1) explore ""typeful" programming and (2) implement interpreters similar to those written in Scheme (for comparison). - Haskell will be used to explore programming in a purely functional language (no side effects at all) with "lazy" evaluation.

 The "default" place for you to work on your assignments will be at the CS Department's Linux workstations in the mini-Focus.
-Implementations of Scheme and ML installed on them.
-We will have several tutorials during the semester about using Scheme and ML on these machines.
-There will also be documentation accessible from the CS251 web page about these systems and related applications.
+Implementations of Scheme, ML, and Haskell are installed on them.
+Information about how to use these programming environments on these machines will be provided at relevant points during the semester.
+Documentation on these systems will be accessible from the CS251 web page.

 In order to use the Linux workstations, you will need a Linux account.
-To get a Linux account, please fill out the questionnaire accessible from the CS251 home page ASAP.
+If you do not already have one, please ask Lyn to create one for you.

-There are many free implementations of Scheme and ML that you can install on your personal computer, if you own one; see the documentation accessible from the CS251 page for details.
+There are many free implementations of Scheme, ML, and Haskell that you can install on your personal computer, if you own one; see the documentation accessible from the CS251 home page for details.
 However, there are several reasons to prefer working on the Linux workstations:

 - There are likely to be other students working on their CS251 there, increasing the probability of collaboration. - Most alums say that getting Unix (of which Linux is an instance) experience is one of the most important skills you can get acquire while at Wellesley.
-You will lose your chance to get this experience if you stick with your Mac or PC (unless, of course, you install Linux on them). - The Scheme and ML environments on the Linux workstations are the only ones I will officially support.
-There are often small differences between Scheme (or ML) implementations that can cause many frustrating headaches.
+You will lose your chance to get this experience if you stick with your Mac or PC (unless, of course, you install Linux on them). - The Scheme, ML, and Haskell environments on the Linux workstations are the only ones I will officially support.
+There are often small differences between implementations that can cause many frustrating headaches.
 Although I can try to help with installing/using other systems, I will have very little time for such activities.